The Presidential Precinct Alumni Mentorship Program

 What impact have you had since completing your Presidential Precinct program?

-Because we are launching this program as a pilot cohort, we will review only the first 50 completed applications.
+We will review only the first 50 completed applications.
 We encourage interested alumni to apply as early as possible.

 If selected, you will be matched with a mentor whose expertise aligns with your goals and the challenge you hope to address through the mentorship experience.